xackery/thj-wiki/content/exploration-and-combat/zem.md

 This page was last updated on 2024-12-14.

+ZEM stands for Zone Experience Modifier.
+This is a zone-wide buff to experience that improves gains.

 Found an error on this page?
 Check tracked issues and [report new ones in the discord](<https://discord.com/channels/1204418766318862356/1307331696693350501/1307331696693350501>)